fong-lab/fong-lab.github.io/join/index.md

 [Georgia Tech Bioengineering Program](https://bioengineering.gatech.edu/) [Emory MD-PhD Program](https://med.emory.edu/MDPHD/)

-If you are interested in our lab's work, we encourage you to apply to one (or more) of the programs above.
+**We cannot directly admit graduate students into our lab.** However, if you are interested in our research, we encourage you to apply to one (or more) of the programs above.
 On your application, you can list our lab as one that interests you.
 If you are invited for an interview, please reach out and we will try our best to be placed on your interview schedule.
-If you are offered admission and interested in learning more about joining the lab for your PhD studies or a research rotation, please contact [ming-fai.fong@bme.gatech.edu](mailto:ming-fai.fong@bme.gatech.edu).
+If you are offered admission and want to learn specific details about ongoing projects or joining the lab for your PhD studies (or a research rotation), please contact [ming-fai.fong@bme.gatech.edu](mailto:ming-fai.fong@bme.gatech.edu).

 Graduate students considering joining the Fong Lab (or any neuroscience/neuroengineering lab) are strongly encouraged to enroll in the following courses:
 - Georgia Tech BMED 7610 Quantitative Neuroscience (Fall only)